 Donald MacDonald's score has a number of interesting points including his usual emphasis on the initial note of his echo beats rather than the second one as in MacKay, and his memorable first variation.
-The tune is on a more extensive scale than we see in Colin Campbell.
 The ground is repeated at the end of the doubling of the first variation and again at the end of the taorluath and crunluath doublings; there is no a mach.
-MacDonald's title is "Cumh Pharic More Mhic Cruimmen Lament on the Death of Patrick More McCruimmen":
+MacDonald's title is "Cumh Pharic More Mhic Cruimmen Lament on the Death of Patrick More McCruimmen," and he gives no story to this tune in his unpublished notes:

-PATRICK MORE MECRUMMEN.
+PATRICK MORE M. CRUIMMEN.

-Angus MacKay does not have MacDonald's First Variation, and there are also a number of typographical errors in his published score (F appears instead of high G at a number of points in his first variation).
+Angus MacKay does not have MacDonald's First Variation, and there are also a number of typographical errors (F is substituted for high G at a number of points).
 This version is shorter than MacDonald's, therefore, although MacKay does indicate that the ground be restated at the end of the taorluath and crunluath doublings.
 MacKay does not specify a crunluath a mach either.
-In the Piobaireachd Society Collection (second series, vol.3, p.84), the Society's editor, Archibald Campbell, claimed that the score reproduced was that of Angus MacKay, with the typographical errors corrected by Sandy Cameron.
-But a lot more was changed than simply correcting the typos, including extensive silent replacement of MacKay's dotted-quaver/semi quaver pattern in the ground with strings of crotchets.
+In the Piobaireachd Society Collection (second series, vol.3, p.84), Archibald Campbell claimed that his score was Angus MacKay's, with the typographical errors corrected by Sandy Cameron.
+But a lot more was changed than simply correcting the typos: including extensive silent replacement of MacKay's dotted-quaver/semi quaver pattern in the ground with strings of crotchets.
 MacKay sets the tune like this: